Click for possible route/stop changes on the day of your tour here.

 Old Town Trolley is a convenient way to explore The Freedom Trail while maximizing your vacation time.
 With multiple stops along the 2.5 mile historic trail, you can hop on and off at the sites you want to visit and learn about the rest during our fully narrated 90 minute historic sightseeing tour.
 Find the lowest price and money-saying packages by purchasing tickets direct through our website.

-Take in the fun and merriment of the holiday season on an Old Town Trolley Holiday Sights & Festive Nights Tour!
+Take in the fun and merriment of the holiday season on an Old Town Trolley Holiday Sights and Festive Nights Tour!
 You’ll have a front-row seat as you experience the dazzling lights and splendor of the season, riding through town as carolers fill the night air with music.
 Add complimentary treats, and you’re all set for what promises to be a new holiday tradition in Beantown!

 Things To Do Nearby